PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - CMD affords essential networking instructions like ipconfig to test IP addresses, ping to check connectivity, and tracert to research community routes.

-- In Windows PowerShell vs Command Prompt, PowerShell offers deeper diagnostics, but CMD stays the pass-to for short community exams.
+- In Windows PowerShell vs Command Prompt, PowerShell offers deeper diagnostics, but CMD remains the path for short community exams.

 - CMD affords essential networking instructions like ipconfig to test IP addresses, ping to check connectivity, and tracert to research community routes.